ArtificialSweetener/internet_shop/README.md

 <a name="Project-structure"></a>
 ## Project structure
-Project implemented refers to an n-tier structure and has 4 layers:
+Project implemented refers to an n-tier structure and has 3 layers:

 1. Data access layer (DAO)
 1. Application layer (service)
 1. Presentation layer (Front Controller)
-1. View layer

 Table relations